2022 Homer Jones Memorial Lecture

 Bullard: Well, thanks very much for a fascinating talk.
 Please join us for some Q&A afterwards here, and thanks so much for your lecture today.

-The St. Louis Fed's annual Homer Jones Memorial Lecture honors those who exemplify the highest qualities of leadership in economics and public policy.
-Jones (1906-1986), longtime research director at the St. Louis Fed, played a major role in developing the Bank as a leader in monetary research and statistics.
+This lecture series is named for Homer Jones, who exemplified the highest qualities of leadership in economics and public policy.
+As research director and later senior vice president at the St. Louis Fed, Jones (1906-1986) played a major role in developing the Bank as a leader in monetary research and statistics.